Turkey vulture: Description

-A large bird, it has a wingspan of 160–183 cm, a length of 62–81 cm, and weight of 0.8 to 2.41 kg.
+A large bird, it has a wingspan of 1.5–2 m a length of 62–81 cm, and weight of 0.8 to 2.41 kg.
 Birds in the northern limit of the species' range average larger in size than the vulture from the neotropics.
 124 birds from Florida averaged 2 kg while 65 and 130 birds from Venezuela were found to average 1.22 and 1.45 kg, respectively.
 It displays minimal sexual dimorphism; sexes are identical in plumage and in coloration, and are similar in size.
 The body feathers are mostly brownish-black, but the flight feathers on the wings appear to be silvery-gray beneath, contrasting with the darker wing linings.
 The adult's head is small in proportion to its body and is red in color with few to no feathers.
 It also has a relatively short, hooked, ivory-colored beak.
 The irises of the eyes are gray-brown; legs and feet are pink-skinned, although typically stained white.
 The eye has a single incomplete row of eyelashes on the upper lid and two rows on the lower lid.